sparisi/gym_gridworlds/README.md

 [gymnasium](https://github.com/Farama-Foundation/Gymnasium), useful for quickly testing and prototyping reinforcement learning algorithms (both tabular and with function approximation).
-The default class `Gridworld` implements a "go-to goal" task where the agent has five actions (left, right, up, down, stay) and default transition function (e.g., doing "stay" in goal states ends the episode).
+The default class `Gridworld` implements a "go-to-goal" task where the agent has five actions (left, right, up, down, stay) and default transition function (e.g., doing "stay" in goal states ends the episode).
 You can change actions and transition function by implementing more classes.